Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Additional information to construct the GTH noise model

-The choice of uniform step size for $\vec{\lambda}$ is crucial in balancing training data size and sampling resolution.
+The choice of uniform step size for $\Lambda$ is crucial in balancing training data size and sampling resolution.
 While a smaller step size gives finer granularity of data for the neural network, it inevitably incurs a longer training time and necessitates a more complex model.
-Since $\vec{\lambda} := (\lambda_d, \lambda_a, \lambda_f, \lambda_r)$ has four components, the dataset size grows exponentially with finer granularity.
-Through experimentation, we found that a uniform step size of 0.01 for $\vec{\lambda}$ provides the best balance between accuracy and computational cost.
+Since $\Lambda := (\lambda_d, \lambda_a, \lambda_f, \lambda_r)$ has four components, the dataset size grows exponentially with finer granularity.
+Through experimentation, we found that a uniform step size of 0.01 for $\Lambda$ provides the best balance between accuracy and computational cost.

-Similarly, the values for $\vec{\zeta} := \zeta$ were sampled in the range $0 \leq \zeta < 0.2$ in discrete, uniform steps of 0.002.
-Unlike $\vec{\lambda}$, the step size for $\vec{\zeta} := \zeta$ was chosen to be finer because the data size scales only linearly with one component, making it computationally feasible to use a higher resolution.
-Due to the small step size, the inaccuracy in extrapolation errors for $\vec{\zeta} > 0.1998$ are negligible in Fig.~\ref{fig.NN-2Q_results}.
+Similarly, the values for $\zeta$ were sampled in the range $0 \leq \zeta < 0.2$ in discrete, uniform steps of 0.002.
+Unlike $\Lambda$, the step size for $\zeta$ was chosen to be finer because the data size scales only linearly with one component, making it computationally feasible to use a higher resolution.
+Due to the small step size, the inaccuracy in extrapolation errors for $\zeta > 0.1998$ are negligible in Fig.~\ref{fig.NN-2Q_results}.

-To prevent statistical fluctuations in the GST matrices from being misinterpreted as hardware noise, multiple GST runs were conducted for each specific $\vec{\lambda}$ and $\vec{\zeta}$ value, mitigating the effects of finite-shot noise.
+To prevent statistical fluctuations in the GST matrices from being misinterpreted as hardware noise, 9 GST runs were conducted for each $\Lambda$ value, and 50 for each $\zeta$ value, mitigating the effects of finite-shot noise.